 - I’ve spent $100k+ of my own money refining these principles.

-- I’ve personally tested and implemented almost everything in this guide (in the rare instances where I mention something else, I try to note this)
+- I’ve personally tested and implemented almost everything in this guide (in the rare instances where I mention something I haven’t tried, I try to note this)

-Why I wrote this is simple: writing these guides helps me organize my own marketing ideas and strategies into a usable format.
+As for the why: writing this guide has helped me structure my own marketing ideas and strategies into a usable format.
 If I can’t explain something, it means I don’t fully understand it— or it’s actually BS.
-And we all know far too well that BS and myths proliferate like rabbits.
-I’ve kindly omitted them from this guide.
+And we all know far too well that BS spreads like wildfire.
+I’ve kindly omitted it from this guide.

-But even when something is effective, things in this business rarely rarely stay static for long.
-To that end, I’ve torn down and rebuilt this guide multiple times since the initial version published back in 2017, with each iteration featuring new strategies, principles, and the latest marketing info.
-Rewriting these guides has helped me continually refine my principles and strategies.
+I’ve torn down and rebuilt this guide multiple times since writing the initial version way back in 2017, with each iteration featuring new strategies, principles, and the latest marketing info.
+Each revision has helped me refine my principles and strategies.

 Core Principle #1: The 80/20 Rule

 I’m big on streamlining and simplifying everything to its absolute essentials.
 In this information-rich world, curation is 100x more valuable than information (which, thanks to the internet, is now essentially infinite).
-Amidst the noisiness of this spiraling complexity, it’s refreshing to understand that, in any discipline, there are probably less than a dozen core principles that we must master to get the results we want.
+Amidst the noisiness of this spiraling complexity, it’s refreshing to know that, in any discipline, there are probably less than a dozen core principles that you must master to get results.

 Often, it’s even less.

 The 80/20 rule, also known as the Pareto Principle, is the reason why.
 For the uninitiated, this rule states that 80% of your results come from just 20% of your actions.
 The numbers vary (e.g. 1% of your actions can produce 99% of the results).
-The key takeaway: a select few actions have a disproportionate impact on your results.
+The key takeaway is this: a select few actions have a disproportionate impact on your outcomes.
 You cannot do everything, nor should you even try; most tasks are worthless.
 Small, marginally effective tactics are, in fact, liabilities, as they thieve time from high impact, ultra-valuable tasks.

-Doing everything is not a recipe for overachieving; it is a recipe for achieving nothing.
+Doing everything is not a recipe for overachieving; it is a recipe for ruin.

-While the 80/20 rule may sound like a BS business term or productivity hack, the math behind this rule is fairly robust (economist Vilfredo Pareto first observed the principle in relation to land ownership in early 20th century Italy—about 20% of the population owned 80% of the land) and can accurately predict/model input-output relationships in a range of disciplines.
+While the 80/20 rule may sound like a BS business term or productivity hack, the math behind it is fairly robust (economist Vilfredo Pareto first observed the principle in relation to land ownership in early 20th century Italy, where 20% of the population owned 80% of the land) and can accurately predict/model input-output relationships in a range of disciplines.

 80/20 is what’s known as a power law.
 This means these core actions aren’t marginally better than their superfluous counterparts; they’re literally 100x or 1000x more potent.

 Focus on the wrong things and you’ll get poor results.
-While hustling is a staple of entrepreneurial culture, hustling produces negative effects if the core 20% is ignored in favor of garbage.
-One hour of work spent on the essentials beats 100 hours of “work” spent changing the fonts on your website.
+While hustling is a staple of entrepreneurial culture, hustling produces negative effects if the core 20% essential to progress is ignored in favor of garbage.
+One hour of work spent on these essentials obliterates 100 hours of “work” spent changing the fonts on your website.

-When you find things that work, you should continue testing new ideas while iterating on your current process to find ways to improve.
+When you find principles that work, you should always continue testing new ideas while iterating on your current process to find ways to improve.
 Don’t remain stagnant and assume your way is the best.
 The learning process should never stop.
 Because you either keep evolving, or your business dies.

 For much more on the 80/20 rule, check out Perry Marshall’s excellent 80/20 Sales and Marketing.
-I reference this book several times during the course of this guide; it is one of the Top 10 books (not just business books) I’ve ever read and is well worth your time.
+It is one of the Top 10 books (not just business books) I’ve ever read and is well worth your time.

 Core Principle #2: Life is Dictated by Evolution

 Success in indie publishing—and, presumably, life at large—is not about being the strongest, fittest, smartest, or quickest.
-Success results from being the best adapted to the current environment.
+Success is a product of being the best adapted to the current environment.
 That means life is dictated by your ability to evolve—that is, your willingness to try new, uncomfortable things.
 This business constantly changes.
 You can adapt, or you can die.

-Evolution is all about constantly asking yourself how do I get better?
+Evolution essentially boils down to continually asking yourself how do I get better?

-This all sounds well and good, and perhaps fairly obvious in our fast-changing world.
-But where most guides go wrong is they don’t offer an answer to the burning question at hand.
+This sounds all well and good, and perhaps fairly obvious in our fast-changing world.
+But this doesn’t answer the burning question at hand.

 How does one evolve?

 Devote 80% of your time and budget toward things you know work.
 Fundamentals.
-Ads that are proven.
+Proven ads.
 Strategies that reliably make money.
 Principles that haven’t changed for decades.

 Devote 20% of your time to testing new ideas.
+This number can actually be anywhere from 5% – 20% (or even beyond 20%) of your resources, depending on how much risk you want to assume.
 These shouldn’t just be random ideas; they should be good ideas.
 Your best ideas.
 Why?
-Because even your hit rate on seemingly good ideas will be depressingly low.
-This number can actually be anywhere from 5% – 20% (or even beyond 20%) of your resources, depending on how much risk you want to assume.
+Because even your hit rate on seemingly good ideas will be annoyingly low.

 But the hits?
-They become part of your core 80%—they upgrade your bread and butter.
-Perhaps they’ll even replace some of your tactics and strategies.
+They become part of your core 80%—improving your bread and butter tactics and strategies.

-And if you don’t have anything that works?
-Flip the script: 20% to principles that you’re almost sure are true, then 80% finding what works for you.
+And if you don’t have anything that works yet?
+Flip the script: 20% to principles that you’re almost certain are true (according to successful people in the field), then 80% on testing.

 Remember, shotgun and narrow.
-You evolve by testing new ideas and putting in the hours, slowly eliminating what doesn’t work.
+You evolve by testing new ideas and putting in the hours, honing your skills while slowly eliminating what doesn’t work.
 Persevere, but iterate.
-You can’t simply be grinding away at the exact same things for the next ten years.
-Best case scenario, you’ve found something that works that eventually will change.
+You can’t simply grind away at the exact same things for the next ten years.
+Best case scenario, you’ve found something that works, but will eventually change.
 Worst case scenario, you haven’t found anything that works, and you’re spinning your wheels in a mud pit.

 Ultimately, evolving is a question of mindset.
-Once we find something that works, or assume a core belief as part of our identity, change becomes difficult.
+Once we find something that produces results, or assume a core belief as part of our identity, change becomes difficult.
 To adapt, we must have strong beliefs loosely held.
-That means we have the confidence and strength of mind to double down on what’s working right now while being able to pivot the instant the market renders them obsolete or false.
+That means having the confidence to double down on what’s working right now while still being able to pivot the instant the market renders our current strategies or tactics obsolete.